ucla-digital-humanities/Digital-Pedagogy-An-EPIC-Seminar/findingdata.md

 # Finding Data for the Humanities Classroom

 This is a big topic, and I could write a book on it!
-I'll spare you the nitty-gritty details, though, and begin by just issuing a couple pieces of advice.
+I'll spare you the nitty-gritty details, though, and begin by just issuing a few pieces of advice.

 First, there is no central humanities data repository.
 That's not to say that there aren't humanities data repositories -- [there are](https://guides.lib.uci.edu/datamanagement/dr_humanities) -- but to date, none of them has gathered enough momentum to be the obvious go-to place for data.
 So finding data for the humanities classroom is less like one-stop shopping and more like a treasure hunt.

 Second, if you're working with students who are new to data manipulation and visualization, my recommendation is to hunt for data that's stored in the file format **CSV**.

 CSV, or comma-separated value, files organize data in the rows-and-columns format that's familiar from spreadsheets.
 In fact, if you double-click a CSV file, it will generally open in Excel (or an equivalent, like Numbers).
 Think of CSVs as generic Excel files.
 There are many data formats in the world, including JSON, RDF, and SQL, and you may encounter them in your data travels.
 Unlike CSVs, however, these files don't automatically open in a legible-to-the-newcomer format like Excel.
 And you generally can't just drop them in a visualization tool; you need to work with them a bit first.
 So for first-timers, CSV is a great bridge between the baffling world of data and the comforting (or groan-inducing) familiarity of Excel.

+Finally, expect students to panic a little on first being presented with a dataset.
+I think it's because the format is really unfamiliar.
+I like to ask them to open their dataset, panic a little, close it, take a deep breath, and acknowledge the panic.
+To mitigate the anxiety, we work through tutorials together, and I assure them that as long as they're hitting milestones, they're OK.
+I also really like to issue datasets with detailed "project briefs," so they don't feel quite so contextless.
+You can see how I do that [here](http://miriamposner.com/blog/data-packages-for-dh-beginners/).

 ## On to places to find data!